sailfish-team/sailfish/doc/models.rst

 -------------------

 Sailfish supports a number of local boundary conditions (non-local boundary conditions are currently not supported).
-Each of the implemented boundary condition types can be available for a specific kind(s) of boundary conditions (no-slip (wall), velocity, pressure) and dimensions.
+Check the :mod:`node_type` module for a full and up-to-date list.

 Full-way bounce-back
 ^^^^^^^^^^^^^^^^^^^^